connext/documentation/versioned_docs/version-0.2.x-amarok/Develop/SystemOverview/securitymodel.md

 ### Loss of Funds

 Barring the possibility of a hack or user error, there is **no** way for users to lose funds in this system.
+Users' transfers will either be immediately routed through "fast liquidity" to the destination chain or will be subject to the 30-minute "slow liquidity" mechanism via Nomad.